You can do more than volunteer. You can help rewrite a story.

 We are New Lens Travel.

-We don’t shy away from having difficult, but important conversations about issues like power, privilege and oppression.
+We help build relationships with people who will shape your worldview.
+We embrace difficult, but important conversations about issues like power, privilege and oppression.

 Join us in shifting the one-sided narrative that’s already out there.